Building a Project¶

 The Mango PetaLinux projects are ready to build as-is.
 In the project root run petalinux-build.
-When the build finishes the boot images will be copied to <proj_root>/images/linux and to /tftpboot for retrieval by u-boot via TFTP.
+When the build finishes the boot image image.ub will be copied to <proj_root>/images/linux.
+This image.ub can be copied to the node’s SD card, or retrieved via TFTP when netbooting.

 The PetaLinux build system uses caching to speed the build process.
 Generally petalinux-build will only rebuild components that have changed since the previous build.
-For example, to iterate on the mango_wlan driver module, edit the source in components/meta-mango/recipes-kernel/mango-wlan, then re-run petalinux-build to compile the updated module.
-The build flow always regenerates the boot images and copies them to /tftpboot.
+For example, to iterate on the mango_wlan driver module, edit the source in components/meta-mango/src/mango-wlan, then re-run petalinux-build to compile the updated module.
+The build flow always regenerates the boot images if the build succeeds.

 The petalinux-build command has many optional arguments.
 For example petalinux-build -c mango_wlan -x do_devshell will launch a new shell in the mango_wlan build folder with the complete cross-compilation environment setup.
 Refer to the PetaLinux documentation for more details.

 Booting the Mango PetaLinux reference project requires BOOT.BIN and image.ub images.
-The project includes pre-built images in <proj_root>/images/linux which can be used as-is.
+In a local PetaLinux project these files are generated in <proj_root>/images/linux after running petalinux-build (and packaging BOOT.BIN as described below).

 The sections below describe the contents of these images and how to generate these images after making changes to the reference project.